 Next you’ll want to set the shutter speed.
 On our Huawei P20 Pro, for instance, you can set shutter speeds as long as 30secs, which should be perfectly adequate for photographing traffic light trails on your phone.

 You’ll then need to adjust your ISO.
 The lower the ISO value you can set, the cleaner and less noisy your images will be.
 Many smartphone cameras offer ISO values as low as 50.
 Anywhere in the ISO 50 to 200 range is ideal.

-It goes without saying, you’ll need to stabilise your phone when shooting exposures this long, just as you would a DSLR on a tripod.
+It goes without saying, you’ll need to stabilise your phone when shooting exposures this long, just as you would a DSLR or mirrorless camera on a tripod.
 A mini tripod, such as the 3 Legged Thing Iggy, which comes with a smartphone cradle adapter, is really handy.
 You can use its small stature to compose in some really interesting angles, such as down low at street level or on the rail of an overpass.
 You can also use the cradle adapters to mount to a traditional full-length tripod.

 Does your phone have a self-timer in the camera app?
 Using the self-timer to trigger the shutter reduces the risk of your hand movement causing vibrations and camera shake.
 If your phone doesn’t have a self-timer, there are a number of third-party self-timer apps for both iOS and Android.

 What’s more, some smartphones have dedicated ‘Light Trail’ shooting modes that make the process even simpler.
 The Huawei P30 Pro, for example, has this and calculates the exposure for you.